zentrocdot/LibreOffice/README.md

 <p align="justify">Due to the fact, taht teh DEB packages cannot be used, I am using the following workaround.
 I am creating a starter on the desktop and using the icon of the correct installed official libreoffice installation.</p>

+# To-Do

+<p align="justify">On my to-do list is one issue of interest.
+How can I get a DEB package, which can be used for installation as well as distribution in principle.</p>

 # Conclusion

 <p align="justify">I have a version of LibreOffice installed on my computer that works better than any version I have worked with before.</p>